Computational Biology Group (CBG)Director(s): Nurit Haspel

 Knowledge Discovery Laboratory aims at the development of data analysis and data management techniques with applications to challenging problems in geosciences, astronomy, environmental sciences.
 Areas of research include mining discriminating patterns, discovering interesting regions of arbitrary shape and granularity, designing new classification algorithms, and developing scalable algorithms to cope with large real-world datasets.

 Mobile Security and Privacy Research Lab (MobSP)Director(s): Xiaohui Liang

 Our research interests include security and privacy for mobile devices, smartphones, and IoT devices.
 We are currently working on security and privacy issues related to health care, smartphones, and personal voice assistance.

-NISLab's primary mission is to perform cutting-edge research in emerging areas of computer networks and distributed systems, particularly in support of information systems that can scale with both network size and data size.
-NISLab also provides hands-on educational resources to students who are interested in advanced network technologies, and engages in multidisciplinary R&D collaborations with other academic units at UMass as well as other institutions and industries in the Boston area.
+NCLab's primary mission is to perform cutting-edge research in emerging areas of networks and data management, particularly in support of smart social, sensing, storage, and search applications.
+NCLab also offers research opportunities to students outside the classroom and engages in multidisciplinary R&D collaborations with other academic units at UMass as well as other institutions in and beyond the Boston area.